-Staff is considering a recommendation to the Board of Directors (Board) to provide up to \$11.0 million or 42 percent of the \$26.4 million in CRRSAA funds to local agencies for local streets and roads rehabilitation and maintenance projects.
-While local jurisdictions may receive revenues through the American Rescue Plan Act, the proposed CRRSAA funding for local jurisdictions would specifically support transportation needs.
+Staff is considering a recommendation to the Board of Directors to provide up to \$11.0 million of the \$14.6 million in CRRSAA funds to local agencies for local streets and roads rehabilitation and maintenance projects.
+This is 75 percent of the local CRRSAA and almost 42 percent of total CRRSAA available for Orange County.
 This would help offset the loss of M2 local fair share revenues, potentially SB 1 (Chapter 1, Statutes of 2017) Road Maintenance Rehabilitation account funds, and other state and federal funding programs that support local streets and roads.
 Also, based on the pavement management plan reports submitted by the local agencies, there is a backlog in current and projected Orange County pavement needs.